podium-lib/test-utils/lib/http-request/README.md

 #### payload

 If the option method is `POST` or `PUT` the payload to send to the server.
-The payload should be a string value.
+The payload should be a string.

 ```js
 const result = await request({